alexpineda/titan-reactor/CREATING_PLUGINS.md

 ## Host Plugin

 When a game is started apis are made available to your Host plugin for that instance of the game.

-Since this api is in very active development [please refer to the source code](https://github.com/imbateam-gg/titan-reactor/blob/dev/src/renderer/scenes/replay/replay-scene.ts#L83) for the time being.
-An npm type package will soon be made available.
+Your plugin runs in a sandboxed container so most browser APIs will not be available.

 > Your `plugin.ts` is loaded in the same process space as Titan Reactor itself.
 You can listen to hooks and modify scene and state objects, as well as create custom hooks for other plugins to listen to.